-Emily and Ashley will present their research at the AGU Chapman Conference on Caldera-Forming Eruptions at Basaltic Volcanoes, in Hilo (Hawai).
+Emily and Ashley presented their research at the AGU Chapman Conference on Caldera-Forming Eruptions at Basaltic Volcanoes, in Hilo (Hawai).

 Feb 13 2025: "XRF Core Scanning for Basalts: Can We Make Sample Selection Easier?" by Ashley Morris